What is your sonic branding definition?

 Sonic Branding Definition Conclusion

 Further, increased use and availability of audio and/or voice-enabled devices increases ambient noise.
 In addition to interrupting our attention, these sounds distract us from more important sensory input.

 To ensure your sonic branding definition stands out in this audio filled landscape.

 BUT—Don’t rush to reuse an inexpensive piece of audio since you may be building on rented branding.

 Instead, invest time and budget to analyze your competitors and related audio environments.
-And then to develop memorable sonic branding DNA.
-This investment will yield measurable results that enhance your business’s value over time.
+And, then, develop memorable sonic branding DNA.
+This investment will yield measurable results that enhance your business value over time.